newtheatre/history-project/_shows/72_73/tis_pity_shes_a_whore.md

 ---

-Tis Pity She's a Whore is a tragedy written by John Ford.
+"'Tis Pity She's a Whore" is a tragedy written by John Ford.
 It was likely first performed between 1629 and 1633.